TheStormSurge/Automation-Final/README.md

 The custom scripts I've made to complete capture the flag challenges quicker.
 Everything is contained in a single file, "helper.py". "requests" and "paramiko" are the only required external libraries.
 These can be installed by "pip install requests paramiko".

 ## What does it do?
 These scripts are highly targeted toward a certain machine but for some tools, a target may be specified with certain parameters.
-The program can perform the following
+The program can perform does the following...

 1. A TCP Port Scanner w/ version checking and CVE search
 2. Blind SQL Injection
 3. Directory Brute Force